 “Westover is easily one of the top reasons I came to Lynchburg and stayed at Lynchburg,” he said, noting that he got to study topics in the humanities that he would not have otherwise.
 He mentioned a class in the federal court system with Beth Packert and in sports economics with Dr. Dan Messerschmidt as particularly eye-opening.

 Garrett is a member of the Phi Eta Sigma and Phi Kappa Phi national honor societies, a member of the Beta Beta Beta National Biology Honor Fraternity, and is active in the Lynchburg Student Affiliates of the American Chemical Society.

 He also serves as president of the Interfraternity Council and is a member of Phi Delta Theta.
 “The brotherhood we share is very important to me,” he said.
 “It’s another family I found down here.”
 He has participated in Relay for Life for the past three years, the last two with his fraternity.

 This year’s Sommerville Scholar also has an athletic bent.
 He been a member of the Club Lacrosse team, including the NCLL National Championship team in 2011, and has served as treasurer and vice president of the team.
 He also plays club soccer and a variety of intramurals.

-Garrett wrote in his application, “Life at Lynchburg College … has been the most hectic exciting, enriching, and wonderful time of my life. …From Dean Eccles’ “Gnarly Beard” to the delightful spirit of Anne Gibbons at Relay for Life, LC has proven to me that this is where I belong physically, mentally, and academically.”
+Garrett wrote in his application, “Life at University of Lynchburg … has been the most hectic exciting, enriching, and wonderful time of my life. …From Dean Eccles’ “Gnarly Beard” to the delightful spirit of Anne Gibbons at Relay for Life, LC has proven to me that this is where I belong physically, mentally, and academically.”